-Absolutely.
-For the refusal charge to stick, it must be proven at the DMV hearing and the DUI prosecutor must prove it beyond a reasonable doubt in court.
-A DUI defense lawyer can fight the refusal charge at both of these places.
+Yes, you can.
+The refusal charge only holds if it is proven at the DMV hearing and if the DUI prosecutor successfully proves the charge beyond a reasonable doubt in court, so your DUI defense lawyer can fight the charge for you in both situations.
+Possible grounds for defense include:

 *Your DUI arrest was unlawful.
 The DUI and the refusal enhancement may be dismissed if there was not sufficient basis for the DUI officer to pull you over or arrest you.